j2store/userguide/email_basket_plugin.md

 It can either be based on the Guest display layout or the register layout.

+**Disable proceed checkout**

+If you set this to YES, the plugin will hide the checkout button in the cart

 **Empty cart after sending email**

 If you set this to YES, the plugin will empty the cart after emailing the cart items to store owner.